eclipse-tractusx/portal-assets/README.md

 The helm chart for installing the Portal is available in the [portal](https://github.com/eclipse-tractusx/portal) repository.

-Please refer to the [docs](./docs/) directory for the overarching user and developer documentation of the Portal application.
+Please refer to the [docs](./docs/) directory for the overarching documentation of the Portal application.

 The Portal is designed to work with the [IAM](https://github.com/eclipse-tractusx/portal-iam).